fgharo/angular-web-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Podman/Docker cli
+## Compiling/Building
+Use the Dockerfile, .dockerignore along with podman to build an image.
+`sudo podman build -t text-utils-container-image-name:0.0.0 .`

+Make sure the image has been stored in the local docker/podman registry repository.
+`sudo podman images`

+## Running in local Container
+Run the image in a container in a background process.
+Forward requests on localhost:8080 to the nginx server listening on port 80.
+`sudo podman run -t text-utils-container-name -d -p 8080:80 localhost/text-utils-container-image-name:0.0.0`

+Make sure the container has been build and cached locally.
+`sudo podman container list`

+See that your isolated contained process/container is running.
+`sudo podman ps`